Connor Wong Preview, Player Props: Red Sox vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have the 10th-ranked team ERA across all MLB pitching staffs (4.01).
+- The Orioles have a 4.05 team ERA that ranks 12th among all league pitching staffs.

-- Orioles pitchers combine to give up 158 home runs (1.1 per game), the 10th-fewest in the league.
+- Orioles pitchers combine to allow 159 home runs (1.1 per game), the 10th-fewest in the league.

-- In his last time out on Sunday against the Arizona Diamondbacks, the righty went 4 2/3 innings, giving up four earned runs while surrendering six hits.
+- In his last time out on Tuesday, the righty threw six innings against the Los Angeles Angels, giving up two earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.